Leading in the 21st Century

 College Guides, Surveys, and Magazines

-- In 2013, the Princeton Review named UCSC one of the 75 top best-value public universities in the U.S., for the second year in a row.
+- In 2014, the Princeton Review named UCSC one of the top best-value public universities in the U.S., for the third year in a row.

 - UC Santa Cruz ranked #1 on Campus Explorer's list of "best colleges for outdoorsy people" in 2012.